António de Oliveira Salazar: After Salazar

 Salazar saw no prospects for his regime beyond his death.
-Nonetheless, the Estado Novo persisted under the direction of Marcelo Caetano, Salazar's longtime aide as well as a well-reputed scholar of the University of Lisbon Law School, statesman and distinguished member of the regime who co-wrote the Constitution of 1933.
+Nonetheless, the Estado Novo persisted under the direction of Caetano, Salazar's longtime aide as well as a well-reputed scholar of the University of Lisbon Law School, statesman and distinguished member of the regime who co-wrote the Constitution of 1933.
 Caetano tried to blunt the harsher edges of the regime he helped create, but the meager reforms he was able to wring out of the hardline elements of the government did not go nearly far enough for elements of the population who wanted more freedom.
-The Estado Novo eventually fell on 25 April 1974 with the Carnation Revolution.
+Unlike the gradual process of regime change in Spain, six years after Salazar's death, the Estado Novo fell suddenly to a military coup and was rapidly unwound, leading to the promulgation of a liberal-democratic constitution in 1976.

 Distinctions

 Orders

 Salazar was made member of the following Portuguese Orders.